jackwasey/icd/cran-comments.md

 Please note that a pandoc version error prevents the automated CRAN checks from passing on some platforms.
 The Pandoc version dependency for building the vignettes is in the DESCRIPTION.

-This version of icd depends on version 1.1 of icd.data which I am submitting at the same time.
+This version of icd Suggests: version 1.1 of icd.data which I am also submitting.
+It also Suggests: a new package 'nhds' which I am submitting.

 # Test environments